rjjohnson1204/data-structures-and-algorithmss/Challenges/11_merge/README.md

 Conceptualy I think we comprehend the operation that is to occur but the terminology and code execution is still a bit foggy.

+update: worked with Phil and it did kind of clear some things up with the terminology as for as how it works but the coding is far beyond me at this point.

 ##Here is an image of what the game displays when there is a winner.